 What is interesting and distinctive about you and your artwork?
 I think the simplicity of the form and the surface treatment, both with the bronze and with the fired clay.
 The bronze was originally created in water-based clay giving it a textured surface and is finished with a traditional patina.
 The fired clay is treated with a patina – either blue or green to give it a bronze-like finish.

+Why do you create?
+What are you passionate about?
 I create to express and bring into existence something that I can not find otherwise.
 I find the process fascinating and the end result rewarding to my senses.

+What projects are you currently working on?
+Any upcoming shows?
 I’m currently working on a series of fired clay pieces and two new bronze sculptures.
 I have been offered two shows in the next calendar year, one at the Fetherston Gallery in Seattle, and the other at the Lucia Douglas Gallery in Bellingham.

 What will guests see you doing at your studio during the Whidbey Island Open Studio Tour (OST)?
 I will be working in clay to create several new works.
 They are built by the slab process and other techniques.